ROBERT SIEGEL, Host:

-Representative GREG WALDEN (Republican, Oregon): We've got well over 80 members that will be new to our conference coming here.
+GREG WALDEN: We've got well over 80 members that will be new to our conference coming here.
 A lot of them bring a lot of energy, intelligence and experience that we want to incorporate into how we rewrite the rules of the House and the rules of the Republican Conference.

-Representative JANE HARMAN (Democrat, California): He's a bridge builder.
+JANE HARMAN: He's a bridge builder.
 He's a unifier.
 He's inclusive, and he wants to solve problems.
 I don't want to throw spitballs.
 I think voters are sick of that.
 And the only recipe for Democrats ever to get back into the majority is to demonstrate that we can make Congress work, and we can join with others to solve problems.

-Representative BARBARA LEE (Democrat, California): It's absolutely essential that the Democratic Party reflect the constituencies and the concerns of all people in the country.
+BARBARA LEE: It's absolutely essential that the Democratic Party reflect the constituencies and the concerns of all people in the country.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.